gradio-app/gradio/guides/3)building_with_blocks/1)blocks_and_event_listeners.md

         outputs=[food_box, status_box]
     )
 ```

+Above, each return statement returns two values corresponding to `food_box` and `status_box`, respectively.

 Instead of returning a list of values corresponing to each output component in order, you can also return a dictionary, with the key corresponding to the output component and the value as the new value.
 This also allows you to skip updating some output components.